TERMS OF BUSINESS – Version 16 –13/6/2022

 The Central Bank of Ireland established the Central Credit Register which is a new centralized system for collecting personal and credit information on loans of €500 or above.
 This information may be used by other lenders when making decisions on your credit applications and credit agreements.
 If you require any additional information please visit www.centralcreditregister.ie where it aims to answer all consumer questions.

 We are remunerated by both commission and/or fees.
 Please note that these fees are non-refundable.
 We may also be remunerated by way of profit sharing payments from certain product providers.
 Customers also have the option of paying solely by fee if so desired.
 In this instance, the amount of any commission received will be deducted from the fee.
 The actual fee amount charged will be shown separately on our quotation and invoice documentation or another durable medium.
 If charges cannot be ascertained in advance, we will notify you that these will be levied as part of the transaction.

 A summary of the details of all arrangements for any fee, commission, other reward or remuneration paid or provided to the intermediary which it has agreed with Insurers or product producers” is available on our website. www.nationalinsurance.ie

 In the event of advice being offered or services provided to clients for which we are not remunerated by commission in the normal way from insurance companies, we would agree a fee in advance of the provision of service.

 We reserve the right to amend these fees should the complexity of the product require a higher fee.
 We will confirm and agree this fee with you prior to any increased charge being applied.

-National Insurance may charge an additional management fee of up to a maximum 4%, of the insurance premium financed
+National Insurance may charge an additional management fee of up to a maximum of 4% of the insurance premium financed.

 A fee of up to €10 may be charged to cover expenses incurred for returned cheques or Direct Debit defaults.